Spencerman1/Claim-044/README.md

+By proceeding, you acknowledge that the materials within this vault are proprietary intellectual property of Spencer Southern / Southern Star Pro.
+Studios LLC (SSPS™), protected under trade secret, copyright, and sovereign IP law.

+Accessing this vault constitutes your agreement to a binding NDA and licensing restriction.
+You agree not to copy, disclose, reverse-engineer, or distribute any portion of the contents.

+This gateway is monitored and time-stamped under Right Hand Protocol™.
+Violation triggers immediate enforcement.

 # Claim-044-
 Establishes RSLL™ (Reflexive Steward Licensing Logic) as the exclusive sovereign mechanism for issuing, validating, enforcing, and adapting all Mint-to Logic™ licenses across governed cyberspace under the Eliam infrastructure.
 Spencer Southern 07/13/2025